brianritchie1312/icat.ansible/README.md

 * Improve Idempotence and speed
 * Add Selenium setup for travis runs
 * Create task to remove all non LILS facilties from topcat.json
-* Change pycat.yml to be more changeable
+* Make pycat.yml more adaptable
-* Automatically generate files of correct size from ingest
-* Find Better src for payara zips, current non-defaults are broken
 * Currently topcat.json is modified to add all authn plugins to list in topcat.
 This should be replaced to only include enabled plugins.